 It also involved the expansion of the new drier, including the feed arrangement, increasing the capacity of reagent dosing, the construction of additional motor control centre (MCC) buildings and upgrading the tailings disposal.

-The feasibility study for stage-four expansion will investigate the viability of setting up a new 8.7Mlbs/year production plant adjacent to the existing one.
+The feasibility study for stage-four expansion will investigate the viability of setting up a new 8.7Mlb/year production plant adjacent to the existing one.
 It will also investigate the potential of heap leaching or upgrading the material / mineralised waste rock with a below cut-off grade to recover an additional 1.3Mlbs of uranium.
-The study is expected to be completed by December 2011.
+The expansion will not occur until the substantial increase in incentive uranium price.

 By mid 2009 the mine had exceeded stage-one production of 2.6Mlbs/year.
 The production rate was achieved throughout the year, with almost no interruptions related to the execution of the stage-two expansion.
 To deliver the additional feed required for the stage-two expansion the mining fleet was increased.
 Mining was exhausted in the initial two pits and progressed towards Pit D in the west and Pit A in the north.

-With the completion of stage-two expansion, the production totalled 3.352Mlbs/year.
+With the completion of stage-three expansion, the production totalled 5.29Mlb/year.